Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_5.md

-Then I created a function to select VMs called “Select-VM” (in later testing, found that below could be simplified/integers with 2 numbers, such as 10, would create an error.
-Both of these are fixed/changed in the [480-utils.psm1](https://github.com/Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/blob/main/SEC-480/Modules/480-utils/480-utils.psm1):
+Then I created a function to select VMs called “Select-VM” (in later testing, found that below could be simplified and integers with 2 numbers, such as 10, would create an error.
+Both of these are fixed/changed in the [480-utils.psm1](https://github.com/Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/blob/main/SEC-480/Modules/480-utils/480-utils.psm1)):

 ```powershell
 function Select-VM([string]$folder) {